Miami-Dade police find SUV used in mass shooting submerged in canal, hours after release of video

 Miami-Dade police have found the vehicle used by three gunmen who killed two people and injured more than 20 others during an early Sunday gathering at a banquet hall submerged in a canal.

+The Miami-Dade Police Department said Monday that it recovered the Nissan Pathfinder in the area of 154th Street and Northwest Second Avenue.
+It was reported stolen May 15, police said.

+The SUV was found by police divers in Key Biscayne, located just east of Miami.
+Residents told WPLG-TV the area is a notorious dumping ground.

-Hours before the white Nissan Pathfinder was found Monday evening, authorities released surveillance video of the SUV, which was stolen on May 15, WTVJ-TV reported.
+Hours earlier, authorities released surveillance video of the SUV, which was stolen on May 15, police said.
 The brief video footage shows the gunmen getting out of the vehicle near the El Mula banquet hall with weapons and running back seconds later before peeling off.

 Fox News has reached out to the Miami-Dade Police Department.

-Authorities said several people were shot while standing outside the hall when the gunmen indiscriminately opened fire.
+Investigators said the gunmen waited in their vehicle for 20 to 40 minutes for concertgoers to gather out front and that's when the gunmen ‘indiscriminately’ opened fire.
 Several people in the crowd who were armed returned fire, authorities said Monday.

 "We will do everything, everything we can and use every resource available to bring these people to justice.
 We will leave no stone unturned, we will leave nothing behind to bring these shooters to justice," Miami-Dade County Mayor Daniella Levine Cava said at a news conference.